microsoft/Project-Yellowstone-Documentation/business-central/inventory/inventory-powerbi-inventory-app-kpis.md

 **Data Sources**
 - Warehouse Activity Line

-### Negative Adjmt.
-Qty.
-(Base)
+### Warehouse Quantity
 **Formula**
-- This measure calculates the total quantity of an item that has been removed from the warehouse due to adjustments.
-This includes any adjustments that result in inventory decreases in the Warehouse Journal Line table.
+- This measure calculates the total quantity of an item that is currently in the warehouse by summing the base quantity from the Warehouse Entry table.

 **Data Sources**
-- Warehouse Journal Line

-### Positive Adjmt.
-Qty.
-(Base)
-**Formula**
-- This measure calculates the total quantity of an item that has been added to the warehouse due to adjustments.
-This includes any adjustments that result in inventory increases in the Warehouse Journal Line table.

-**Data Sources**
-- Warehouse Journal Line
+- Warehouse Entry

 ## Items Availability Measures